Murder of Farkhunda Malikzada: Government of Afghanistan

 Afghan president Ashraf Ghani ordered an investigation into the incident and, in a statement released by his office, condemned the "act of extreme violence".
 He described the killing as "heinous".
 He also said that Farkhunda's murder revealed that Afghanistan's police were too focused on the Taliban insurgency in the country and not focused enough on local policing.

 Nine men who were seen in the video of Farkhunda's murder on social media were subsequently detained.
 The Interior Ministry later reported that 28 people were arrested and 13 police officers suspended as part of investigations.
 Hashmat Stanikzai, an official spokesman for the Kabul police who publicly endorsed the murder, was sacked over comments that he made on social media supporting Farkhunda's killers.

 The Afghanistan Ministry of Hajj and Religious Affairs announced that it found no evidence that Farkhunda had burned the Quran.

 Following a campaign by protesters who put boards replacing the Andarabi Road sign with "Farkhunda Road" where she was murdered, the cabinet of President Ghani in a meeting approved to officially rename the part of the road to Martyr Farkhunda Road (جاده شاهد).

+A monument has been erected in her honor in Kabul.